ardnyx/tetris/README.md

-# tetris
+# Tetris
-A custom-made tetris with different game modes; chromatic cascade, reversed flex, time trial, flashlight, and classic.
-A project for the course Application Development.
+A custom-made classic tetris + 4 different complex gamemodes.
+Currently, the website is not available for mobile and it is not meant to be played in it (for now).
+You can freely suggest and advice by opening a pull request in the "Pull Requests" tab.
+As of now, the website still suffers from a few styling issues provided below, and their workarounds: